yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       soomla::CCPurchasableVirtualItem *purchasableVirtualItem);

     /**
-     Handles an `onMarketPurchase` event, which is fired when a market item from the store (App Store, Google Play, etc..) has been purchased.
+     Handles an `onMarketPurchase` event, which is triggered when a market item from the store (App Store, Google Play, etc..) has been purchased.
      @param purchasableVirtualItem The market item being purchased.
      @param receiptUrl Receipt URL from the store.